Shreya-Sebastian/Software_Architecture_PoC/journals/levi_raktoe.md

 ### Week 2

 September 10th: Met with Archita, Shreya and Wout to discuss the plan for the TA meeting on Friday.
 We completed a rough outline.

 September 12th: Met before the meeting for finishing touches of the presentation.

+### Week 3
+Worked on the functional requirements, quality attributes, pricing model, domain model, scenarios and problem statement for the finch release.

+## Heron

+### Week 5

+September 29th: Met to discuss PoC ideas.